 For four years I lived with the consequences of a painful leg injury.
 Then I made the tough decision to amputate…

 I gained Fellow status in January 2007 and consequently proceeded to set up a specialist limb loss and catastrophic injury department within a firm in Tavistock.
-Clare & I then decided to take the next giant step of setting up our own law firm.
-This as you will now see is Linnitts Solicitors.
+Clare & I then decided to take the next giant step of setting up our own law firm, Linnitts Solicitors.
+Since then we have rebranded as Beyond Legal.
 There are very few legal firms specialising in amputee or catastrophic claims; as an amputee, I believe I can relate to people’s circumstances as well as providing legal expertise in this field.
 I can show clients that their life is just beginning by identifying their needs early and leaving them confident that their claims are being managed proactively, in turn enabling them to concentrate on their own rehabilitation.